Claude Matthews: Early political career

-Governor of Indiana 1893-1897
+Governorship 1893-1897

 1892 election

 Matthews was nominated to run as the Democratic candidate for governor in 1892 and ran in the fall election against incumbent Republican governor Ira Joy Chase and Populist candidate Leroy Templeton.
 The campaign focused primarily on depressed farm prices and farmers desires to inflate the currency to alleviate debt problems.
 Matthews won the election by seven thousand votes.
 The Populist party failed to make significant gains in the state, and the election marked the party's decline in the state.

 Shortly before Matthews took office, the national economy was struck by the Panic of 1893, caused in part by the inflationary acts of the government, which Matthews supported in the campaign.
 In Indiana, it led to a large rise in unemployment, the bankruptcy of most of the state railroad companies, the collapse of many state banks, business failures, and a collapse in land value.
 Matthews came into office with projected budget shortfalls and threats of worker strikes across the state.